Streetcars in Washington, D.C.: The Great Streetcar Consolidation

 In 1908, the Washington, Baltimore and Annapolis Electric Railway began service from Washington to Baltimore and Annapolis.
-Though technically an interurban, this railway utilized streetcar tracks from its terminal at 15th and H Streets NE and across the Benning Road Bridge where it switched to its own tracks in Deanwood.
+Though technically an interurban, this railway used streetcar tracks from its terminal at 15th and H Streets NE and across the Benning Road Bridge where it switched to its own tracks in Deanwood.
 It was the main source of transportation to Suburban Gardens, known as "the black Glen Echo", the first and only major amusement park within Washington.

-The next major consolidation occurred on August 31, 1912, when the WR&E purchased the controlling stock of the Anacostia and Potomac River.
-This left six companies operating in Washington, four of which had less than 3 miles of track.
+The next major consolidation occurred in 1912, when the WREC purchased the controlling stock of the Anacostia and Potomac River.
+This left six companies operating in Washington, four of which had less than three miles of track.
 It also led to Congress passing the "Anti-Merger Act", prohibiting mergers without Congress' approval and establishing the Public Utilities Commission.
-In 1914 a failed attempt was made to have the Federal Government purchase all of the streetcar lines and companies.
+In 1914 a failed attempt was made to have the federal government purchase all of the streetcar lines and companies.
 Streetcars were unionized in 1916 when local 689 of the Amalgamated Association of Street, Electric Railway and Motor Coach Employees of America won recognition after a three-day strike.

+In 1916, Capital Traction took ownership of the Washington and Maryland and its 2.591 miles of track.

 Further consolidation came in the form of the North American Company, a transit and public utility holding company.
-North American began to acquire WR&E stock in 1922, gaining a controlling interest by 1928.
+North American began to acquire WREC stock in 1922, gaining a controlling interest by 1928.
 By December 31, 1933, it owned 50.016% of the voting stock.
 North American tried to purchase Capital Traction, but never owned more than 2.5% of Capital Traction stock.